rfNeoN/Zen-Browser-Better-Bookmarks/README.md

     }
 }
 ```
-> [!TIP]
-> If you're not comfortable editing JSON manually, use a JSON validator or formatter to ensure your syntax is correct.
+> JSON Structure Tip: If you're not comfortable editing JSON manually, use a JSON validator or formatter to ensure your syntax is correct.

 Step 4: Add the Theme Files

 - Navigate to `chrome/zen-themes` inside your profile folder (create these folders if they don't exist)
 - Create a new folder named Better-Bookmarks (must match the id from the JSON exactly)
-- Paste both downloaded files (`chrome.css` and `preferences.json`) into this new folder
+- Paste both downloaded files (chrome.css and preferences.css) into this new folder

 Step 5: Restart Zen Browser